Cotidib/tour-finder/README.md

 # tour-finder
 Practice project made with React Js and React Hooks

-This is my version of the Tour Finder project in ['Code 15 React Projects' course by John Smilga](https://youtu.be/a_7Z7C_JCyo), following the practice of "Watch and then Do".
+This is my version of the Tour Finder project in ['Code 15 React Projects' course by John Smilga](https://youtu.be/a_7Z7C_JCyo).

 ### Overview and learnings
 Tour Finder is a simple app that recommends tours.